 In an effort to make this experience as accessible as possible we offer these items at 3 prices.
 The least expensive price is our cost to purchase the item.
 The second price is our purchase cost plus 20%.
 The third price is approximately what the item would cost if purchased from a store.
 Any money paid beyond our cost for the item is a tax deductible donation and will be put towards purchasing clothing and equipment for our gear lending library.
 This means that if you buy a sleeping bag through us at the highest price (which is the same price you'd pay at the store) we are able to purchase 2 sleeping bags.
 One for you and one for a student that cannot afford their own.
+We ask that you pay what is reasonable for your circumstance.
 This system is based on trust and openness.
-There is no qualification required; please pay whichever is right for you.
+There is no judgment or qualification required; please pay whichever price is right for you.

-Long Underwear Tops & Bottoms

-\$23, \$32, \$45 per item
+Long Underwear Tops & Bottoms \$23, \$32, \$45 per item